top of page

 They would also form packhorse trains carrying goods the length of the country.
 As the decades rolled on the fell ponies would be used delivering both milk and mail to surrounding farms and villages.
 In the north east of England they were worked in the mines as pit ponies.

-But it’s only in very recent decades that the valuable role of rare breeds such as fell ponies for work has emerged again.
+It’s only in very recent decades that the valuable role of rare breeds such as fell ponies for work has emerged again.
 They are being successfully used as part of conservation efforts to better manage grasslands, helping to increase biodiversity.

 Brought off the fell just twice a year, in late spring and early summer, the semi-wild ponies have minimal contact with their owners and roam wild and free for the rest of the year.